Skip to main content

 About

-Rise of the Ronin is a single player and multiplayer role playing game with a historical theme.
+Rise of the Ronin is a single player and multiplayer open world hack and slash game with historical and violence themes.
 It was developed by KOEI TECMO GAMES CO., LTD. and was released on March 22, 2024.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews